Diploma in Integrative Supervision

 Introduction

-Supervision is viewed as a key component of many professions in the provision of support to practitioners, enhancement of ongoing learning, and, to a greater or lesser extent, it offers some protection to the public.
+Supervision is viewed as a key component of many professions, providing support to practitioners, enhancing ongoing learning and, to a greater or lesser extent, protecting the public.
 This year-long course is intended for people from a variety of disciplines who are intending, beginning or already practising supervisors.
-Professionally accredited by IACP, this course is designed to enable individuals to extend their understanding and knowledge of supervision, incorporating theoretical inputs with opportunities for group discussion and experiential exercises.
+Professionally accredited by the Irish Association for Counselling and Psychotherapy (IACP), it is designed to enable individuals to extend their understanding and knowledge of supervision, incorporating theoretical inputs with opportunities for group discussion and experiential exercises.

 Who Should Apply